25 Noteworthy Allergy Statistics & Facts to Know in 2021

 (How Stuff Works)

-When it comes to a food allergy and the risk of death, the statistics are shocking.
-According to estimates, up to 62% of these fatal anaphylactic outcomes are caused by peanut allergies.
-In the UK, the statistics are more optimistic—no more than 10 people per year have been reported to die from food allergies.
+Stats on food allergy deaths per year are quite troubling.
+According to estimates, up to 62% of fatal anaphylactic outcomes are caused by peanut allergies.
+At the same time, the UK food allergy deaths statistics disclose that no more than ten people die from food allergies per year.
 However, we can’t rely on these figures.
 For obvious reasons, deaths due to allergies aren’t the most reportable events.

 Food Allergy Statistics

-12. The number of medical procedures treating anaphylaxis due to food allergies rose by 380% between 2007 and 2016.
+12. The number of medical procedures treating anaphylaxis due to food allergies rose by 380% in 2007–2016.

-13. Food allergy statistics from 2017 found that the chances of immunotherapy treatment boosting tolerance to an allergen are 30%.
+15. The chances of immunotherapy treatment boosting tolerance to an allergen are 30%.